elistone/mathematical_field/readme.md

 3. `Hover for results` - Instead of just showing the result as a number it will display the calculation and on hover show the result.

 ![Mathematical Example](https://i.imgur.com/NYlnvOk.png)
+An example of the full output.

 ![Mathematical Hover Example](https://media.giphy.com/media/JROqIgxwwJArHoHnMQ/giphy.gif)
+An example of the full output with hover for results enabled.

 ### Mathematical (Jumble)